Any questions? We got you.

 What outcomes does Sparkwise actually produce?

-95% satisfaction · 92% active engagement · +30% learning retention · 80% cost savings
+90%+ report successful behavior change · 96% active engagement · +30% knowledge retention · 80% cost savings

 Validated by randomized controlled trial: A Top 3 Management Consulting Firm compared Sparkwise head-to-head against traditional virtual instructor-led training in a randomised controlled experiment.
 Sparkwise participants showed statistically significant improvements on 6 of 7 competency metrics, with 4.8/5 engagement and 80% completion — at 80% lower cost.